back

 semanticabstract facts, conventions, generalizationsmemoriesW(m) gated, FTS5-indexed, confidence-tracked

-proceduraldecisions and rationaledecisionsprovenance required, immutable rationale
+decisionaldecisions and their rationaledecisionsprovenance required, immutable rationale

 associativetyped knowledge graphentities, knowledge_edgesnodes carry JSON observations; edges are typed and directional